dvsseed/python/README.md

 # python
-a lot of python codes
+## I have been writing a lot of Python code recently for some purpose.